There is a little controversy and some confusion about ketogenic diets. Are keto diets healthy or harmful? That’s a good question. It all depends…

 - too many calories at one seating.

-When dietary sources of carbohydrate that cause high blood sugar are eliminated from the diet, blood sugar goes down and glucagon is released.
+So, when dietary sources of carbohydrate cause high blood sugar are eliminated from the diet, blood sugar goes down and glucagon is released.

 Glucagon takes stored energy in the form of glycogen and fat and mobilizes it into a usable form of energy for the body’s tissues and cells.